Assisted dying: After MPs voted in favour of controversial bill, what happens next?

-MPs voted in favour of legalising assisted dying as the historic piece of legislation cleared its first hurdle in the House of Commons.
-Albert Toth explains what happens next
+MPs took a historic step towards legalising assisted dying as the piece of legislation cleared its first hurdle in the House of Commons.
+Albert Toth explains the procedures that lie ahead

-MPs have voted to pass historic legislation that will legalise assisted dying in England and Wales for terminally ill patients.
+MPs have voted to approve historic legislation that will pave the way for legalising assisted dying in England and Wales for terminally ill patients.

 Open to a free vote, members were able to vote however they felt was right.
 Most had not publicly declared their intention going into the chamber, but 330 ultimately voted for and 275 against.

-To be eligible for assisted dying under the laws, a person has to be over 18 years old, have proven mental capacity, no more than six months left to live, and the consent of two medical professionals.
+To be eligible for assisted dying under the law, a person has to be over 18 years old, have proven mental capacity, have no more than six months left to live, and have the consent of two medical professionals.

-MPs voted in Commons at around 2.30pm Friday 29 November after an emotional five-hour debate on the legislation.
+MPs voted in the Commons at around 2.30pm on Friday 29 November after an emotional five-hour debate on the legislation.

 Officially called the Terminally Ill Adults (End of Life) Bill, the legislation has proven divisive since its proposal.
-Opponents have criticised a lack of safeguarding in the bill, and say its implications are too significant for the short amount of time.
+Opponents have criticised a lack of safeguarding in the bill, saying its implications are too significant for the short amount of time allocated for debate.

-But Ms Leadbeater says she doesn’t have “any doubts whatsoever” about the bill, telling Sky News that the safeguards it contains will be “the most robust in the world” and “make coercion a criminal offence.”
+But Ms Leadbeater says she doesn’t have “any doubts whatsoever” about the bill, telling Sky News that the safeguards it contains will be “the most robust in the world” and will “make coercion a criminal offence”.

-However, now that the the bill has passed, it is only agreed in principle.
-And so begins a process of months of further debate, scrutiny and amendment by both MPs and Lords.
+However, now that the the bill has passed its first Commons hurdle, it is only agreed in principle.
+And so begins a process of months of further debate, scrutiny and amendment by both MPs and lords.
 Ms Leadbeater has said she expects the process to take a further six months – and it could be much longer.

-First is the committee stage, where MPs make amendments clause-by-clause and the bill committee takes oral evidence from key stakeholders.
-Each clause must be agreed to, amended or removed, while new clauses can also be added.
+First is the committee stage, where MPs make amendments clause by clause and the bill committee takes oral evidence from key stakeholders.
+Each clause must be agreed to, amended or removed, while new clauses can be added.

 It’s a lengthy process, and almost always the longest stage of any bill’s passage.